yoasif/yoasif.github.io/_posts/2022-05-12-SoFi-banking-product-and-support-are-broken.markdown

 Jasmine explained that she was unable to do anything further, and I requested that she escalate me to someone who could help.

-After a few minutes on hold, she connected me with someone named William - I believe that this was [William Robinson](https://www.linkedin.com/in/mrwilliamrobinson/), who sent me an email following the conclusion of our conversation.
+After a few minutes on hold, she connected me with [William Robinson](https://www.linkedin.com/in/mrwilliamrobinson/), who sent me an email following the conclusion of our conversation.

 I began our conversation by asking what Jasmine had been able to recount to him, and once we were on the same page, I asked what could be done to get my account opened.